 Area | Description |

-① | Top menu bar |
+① | The top menu bar. |

-② | Left toolbar |
+② | The left-side toolbar. |

-③ | Notebook tools |
+③ | Notebook tools. |

-④ | View and modify the current instance configuration, including Basic Information, Image, and Resources |
+④ | View and modify the instance's configuration, including basic information, image, and resources. |

-⑤ | Notebook: An interactive programming environment to write and run code, read data, develop algorithms, and train or deploy models |
+⑤ | Notebook is an interactive programming environment where you can write and run code to quickly read data, develop algorithms, and train and deploy models. |

-⑦ | Terminal: A command-line interface to install packages, manage the file system, access server resources, and run shell scripts |
+⑦ | Terminal provides a command-line interface.
+You can use the Terminal to install software packages, manage the file system, access server resources, run shell scripts, and perform other tasks that interact with the operating system. |

-⑧ | Resource Usage: View the current CPU and memory usage |
+⑧ | Resource Usage: Displays the current CPU and memory utilization. |

 Area ①